mystilleef/centerpad.nvim/README.md

 # Centerpad

-If you have a large or widescreen monitor, this plugin allows you to center your `Neovim` buffer on your screen.
+If you have a large or widescreen monitor, this plugin allows you to center your `Neovim` main buffer by adding paddings to the left and right of it.
+The paddings are empty buffers that can neither be modified nor focused.

 ## Centerpad in action